 Using HR data can help drive employee growth in the modern business environment.
 Employee growth is important as it directly contributes to the overall success of the organization.
 Using insights from HR data, strategies can be implemented that effectively drive employee growth.
 Several contemporary businesses have achieved success with the use of their HR data by encouraging and supporting employee growth.

 1. Higher Productivity and Reduced Stress Levels among Employees at the Bank of America

-The Bank of America, noting low morale and performance among its employees, analysed HR data trends to identify the source of the problem.
+The Bank of America, noting low morale and performance among its employees, analyzed HR data trends to identify the source of the problem.
 Employees generally recorded high-stress levels and lower than normal productivity.
-Negative experiences among the workers had a direct negative impact on the organisation’s performance.
-By analysing their HR data, the Bank of America implemented collective breaks for its employees.
+Negative experiences among the workers had a direct negative impact on the organization’s performance.
+By analyzing their HR data, the Bank of America implemented collective breaks for its employees.
 During the breaks, the employees shared ideas and tips on how to handle challenging employee-customer interactions.
 The introduced work breaks resulted in a 23% improved work-performance and a 19% reduction in stress-levels among the employees.
 The Bank of America successfully used HR data to provide a conducive work environment for its employees.
-The result was the attainment of employee growth in customer-relations management aligned to organisational goals and objectives.
+The result was the attainment of employee growth in customer-relations management aligned to organizational goals and objectives.